mentionbb/mentionbb-dockerized/readme.md

 ## Setup Via Zip
 - Clone this Repo or Download.
 - Run `docker compose up --build -d`
-- [Download the latest MentionBB files](https://github.com/mentionbb/mentionbb/releases/latest) and download and extract it to the same directory as docker-compose.yml.
+- [Download the latest MentionBB files](https://github.com/mentionbb/mentionbb/releases/latest) and download and extract it to the www folder.

 *For both installations, all files must be in `www` folder.